CleverPet/hackerpet-games/README.md

 <p align="center"> <img width="460" src="docs/images/hub1.png"> </p>

-The Hub is built on the [Particle][particle.io] platform, and with **hackerpet** we've open-sourced CleverPet's player-training software on the Particle platform, which means that the full suite of tools Particle has built can be used to control the CleverPet Hub.
+The Hub is built on the [Particle][particle.io] platform, and with **hackerpet** we've open-sourced CleverPet's player-training software, which means that the full suite of tools Particle has built can be used to control the CleverPet Hub.

 You can find the main Particle library to control the CleverPet Hub in the [hackerpet repository][hackerpet_repo] or on the